SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 ## state.js
 As the game progresses, things change: actors come and go away, level changes, and status of the game changes.
 The state class is used to update the state of the game.

+# actors
+## actors.js
+This contains classes that define the moving elements in the game, a.k.a actors, including Vector object to realize movement in 2-dimensional-game.